physiopy/phys2bids/docs/contributorfile.rst

 Good First Issues
 ~~~~~~~~~~~~~~~~~
-Good First Issues are issues that are either very simple, or that help knowing the programs or the language better.
+Good First Issues are issues that are either very simple, or that help the contributor get to know the programs or the languages better.
 We use it to help contributors with less experience to learn and familiarise with Git, GitHub, Python3, and physiology.
 We invite more expert contributors to avoid those issues, leave them to beginners and possibly help them out in the resolution of the issue.
 However, if the issue is left unassigned or unattended for long, and it’s considered important or urgent, anyone can tackle it.

 .. _workflow: